creatis-myriad/creatis-myriad.github.io/collections/_tutorials/2023-11-30-tutorial-ddpm.md

 &nbsp;

-- The variational lower bound can thus be rewritten as follow:
+- The variational lower bound can thus be rewritten as follows:

 <div style="text-align:center">
 <span style="color:#00478F">